IPAM: IP Address Management

 The tool Pandora FMS IPAM DHCP provides DHCP Monitoring Modules for an MS Windows® DHCP server and complements the information displayed in the IPAM extension.

-- A collection must be created in the Pandora FMS Console.
+- A collection must be created in Pandora FMS Console.

-- The IPAM Agent tool is added to the collection and the collection is rebuilt.
+- The IPAM EndPoint tool is added to the collection and the collection is rebuilt.

-- The collection is assigned to the Pandora FMS Agent of the Windows® DHCP server.
+- The collection is assigned to Pandora FMS EndPoint of the Windows® DHCP server.

-- The execution is recorded in the Add-ons tab in the Pandora FMS Agent administration:
+- The execution is recorded in the Add-ons tab in Pandora FMS EndPoint management:

 %ProgramFiles%\pandora_agent\collections\ipam\ipam_agent_tool.exe